What did the visions of BAUHAUS and BURG look like 100 Years ago?

 16 students were part of the project “Zwischen den Stühlen” (“between the chairs”) in the summer semester 2021.
 In the following semester, 6 students participated in a project to develop an exhibition showing the results.
 Both semester projects, which are part of the exhibition “Stühle!
 Dieckmann!
 Der vergessene Bauhäusler Erich Dieckmann”, were developed in the Industrial Design/System Design department, directed by guest professor Konrad Lohöfener.
 It was a joint project of the Kunstgewerbemuseum Berlin, the Saxony-Anhalt Arts Foundation, and the Burg Giebichenstein.
 The exhibition was shown to the public in Halle (Burg Galerie Volkspark) and Berlin (Kunstgewerbemuseum Berlin) in 2022.

 On the projectwebsite and in a publication you can find further details about the semester project and illustrations of the student's works.

 |Year:||2021 – 2022|

-|Project:||Zwischen den Stühlen, Visiting professor at Burg Giebichenstein, University of Art and Design Halle, Department of Industrial design/ System design|
+|Project:||Zwischen den Stühlen, guest professor at Burg Giebichenstein, University of Art and Design Halle, Department of Industrial design/ System design|

 |Institution:||Burg Giebichenstein University of Art and Design / industrial design|